ckeditor/ckeditor4-docs/guides/dev/features/spellcheck/README.md

 ## Native Browser Spell Checker

 By default, browser native spell check functionality is disabled in the editor.
-Use the CKEDITOR.config.disableNativeSpellChecker configuration option to enable it:
+Use the {@linkapi CKEDITOR.config.disableNativeSpellChecker CKEDITOR.config.disableNativeSpellChecker} configuration option to enable it:

 	config.disableNativeSpellChecker = false;